 While some foundations feel an urgency to act, others are waiting and seeing, and still others are continuing with their current focus and commitment, the Shifting Winds report shows.
 I believe, though, that we all need to invest now in learning how to listen better to the people we seek to help — and to the organizations we support to help those people.

-Read the full story at Center for Effective Philanthropy.
+Read the full article about listening by Jehan Velji at The Center for Effective Philanthropy.

 Looking for a way to get involved?